Working outside the EU

 and climate.
 There may also be significant differences in work practices,

-When you have decided on a particular country you should research the work opportunities and possibilities and find out whether you will require a visa or work permit.
-You can check all this information in advance by getting in touch with the embassy or consulate of the country to which you will be travelling.
-There is a list of foreign embassies in Ireland on the Department of Foreign Affairs and Trade website.
+You should research the work opportunities and find out whether you will need a visa or work permit in your chosen country.
+You can do this by getting in touch with the embassy or consulate of the country that interests you.
+There is a list of foreign embassies in Ireland on the Department of Foreign Affairs website.

 Contact the Irish embassy or consulate of the country where you will be working to find out as much as you can in advance of travel.
-(This is especially important regarding regarding entry visa and work permit requirements).
+(This is especially important regarding entry visa and work permit requirements).
 Other useful sources of information are immigrant, expatriate or Irish organisations in the country where you are going to live and work.

 Below is an overview of the requirements to go to the USA, Canada, Australia, and New Zealand:

-You need a visa to go to Australia to work.
+You need a visa to work in Australia.
 The Australian Department of Immigration and Border Protection's website has information for people coming to work in Australia.
 A SkillSelect service allows intending migrants indicate their interest in applying for a skilled visa.
 You can read about changes to the Skilled Occupations List.
-You will need to know about skills assessment.
-There is a working holiday visa for young adults, aged 18-30, that allows them to live and work in Australia for a year.
+You will need to know about skills assessments which are mandatory for certain visas.

-Since 2013, the International Experience Canada programme allows students and people aged under 35 to live and work in Canada for up to 2 years.
+The International Experience Canada programme allows students and people aged under 35 to live and work in Canada for up to 2 years.

 You need a visa to travel to work in New Zealand.
-The skilled migrant visa is the most usual way of getting permission to work in New Zealand.
+The skilled migrant visa is the most common way of getting permission to work in New Zealand.
 These visas are granted according to a points system based on your qualifications and skills.
 If you are thinking of working in New Zealand you should get information about recognition of your qualifications.
 The New Zealand Government Immigration website has information about working in New Zealand.